Gentle Root Canals in Lexington, KY

 Why Do I Need a Root Canal?

 When decay affects the enamel, we can fill the tooth to restore it.
 However, if dental injury or decay damages the pulp, it can reach the nerve of the tooth and become very painful.
-When this occurs, it’s critical to remove the infected pulp and the nerves that run through the pulp to avoid losing the tooth.
+When this occurs, our Lexington, KY dentists need to remove the infected pulp and the nerves and the nerves of the tooth.
+If we don't perform a root canal, you will ultimately lose the tooth.

 What Happens during a Root Canal?